CenterForTheBuiltEnvironment/HHW_brick/docs/developer-guide/index.md

 # Developer Guide

-Welcome to the HHWS Brick Application Developer Guide!
+Welcome to the HHW Brick Application Developer Guide!
 This guide is for developers who want to extend the package or contribute to its development.

 ## Overview